inducer/loopy/doc/tutorial.rst

         }
     }

-While our requested instruction ordering has been obeyed, something is still not right:
+While our requested statement ordering has been obeyed, something is still not right:

 .. doctest::